workindia/Applozic-Android-SDK/ADVANCED-DOC.md

 #### Unread Count

-i)To get the unread count of individual conatct pass the userId
+i)To get the unread count of individual contact pass the userId

 Code